jrebecchi/Selenium-Tests-in-TravisCI-SauceLabs/README.md

 * Selenium will communicate with Sauce Labs to have access to a graphical environment (which is not available in the Travis-CI virtual machines)
 * You will see the video capture of your e2e tests on saucelabs.com

-#Install and run the end-to-end test suit on your local environment:
+# Install and run the end-to-end test suit on your local environment
 ```bash
 #Clone repo
 git clone https://github.com/JohannC/Travis-CI-Selenium-Sauce-Labs-E2E-Testing.git